Best Health Savings Accounts (HSA) for 2020

 The basic account is interest-bearing, but you can invest if you have at least $2,000 in the checking portion of your account.
 Funds can be invested in mutual funds, and the monthly fee is $2.95 for the service.

 11. The HSA Authority

 Part of Old National Bank, The HSA Authority is designed specifically for HSA accounts.
-They offer no-load mutual funds for investing purposes, and there is no minimum balance required to begin to invest.
+They offer no-load mutual funds for investing purposes, and $1,000 is the minimum balance required to begin to invest.

 The checking account comes with a debit card, check-writing privileges, and no monthly fees.
 But there is a $36 annual fee for the investment account.

 |Fee For Cash Accounts||APY On Cash Balances||Fee for Investments||Min to Invest||Investment Platform|

 |4.
 HealthEquity||$0||Varies||0.03% admin + 0.05% advisory||$500||Mutual Funds|